s134325/HfTL-Mitfahrgelegenheit/README.md

 ## Welcome to MiZe the "MitfahrZentrale" for HfTL

-The goal of MiZe is to help students which are currently enroled in the HfTL to find trips from or to the HfTL.
+The goal of MiZe is to help students which are currently enrolled in the HfTL to find trips from or to the HfTL.

 ## Current Versions

 ### API
-0.0.2
+0.1.0

 ### Frontend
 coming soon ;)